jessechounard/Lucky/Source/Examples/README.md

 # Examples
 This folder contains some examples of how the various features of Lucky are used.

+Note: To run these examples in Visual Studio, you'll need to set the working directory.
+Set `Project Properties` > `Debugging` > `Working Directory` to the value `$(ProjectDir)../../../Assets/Examples`

+Alternatively, you can copy the assets each example is trying to load into the folder where the vcxproj file lives.
+(Because `$(ProjectDir)` is the default working directory.)

 ## Graphics

 ### Clear Screen